AeroGeekDean/CarND-Traffic-Sign-Classifier-Project/writeup.md

 * validation set accuracy of 93.4%
 * test set accuracy of 91.6%

-As discussed earlier, the LeNet model was used as the starting point since it showed good performance in image identification during the class exercise. (ie: "lazy engineer" approach - build upon what already works! :D ) The LeNet model were slightly modified to accommondate the input / output data size.
+As discussed earlier, the LeNet model was used as the starting point since it showed good performance in image identification during the class exercise. (ie: "lazy engineer" approach - build upon what already works! :D ) The LeNet model were slightly modified to accommodate the input / output data size.

-he LeNet model by itself was having high-variance / over-fitting issue (good training performaced coupled with poor cross-validation performance), thus dropout layers were used to mitigate.
+he LeNet model by itself was having high-variance / over-fitting issue (good training performance coupled with poor cross-validation performance), thus dropout layers were used to mitigate.
 This, coupled with feature normalization in the data pre-processing, were sufficient to achieve the above results.

 ### Test a Model on New Images